bojanb98/pisio/README.md

 # pisio

 University project for distributed image processing.
 Project is consisted of several microservices and is meant to be deployed on Kubernetes.
+Platform can easily be initialized on new Kubernetes cluster by running bash scripts in k8s folder called cluster-initialize.sh and services-initialize.sh

 Project modules:
   1. auth-filter - reusable package enabling other services to implement JWT token validation through communication with authentication service